-- 1. An introduction of Entrepreneurship and its importance in economy. - 2.
-Theoretical understanding of different types of entrepreneurs and family business and understand how to make career in entrepreneurship. - 3.
-Understand the process of idea generation and students will be able to make detailed business plan. - 4.
+- 1. To understand Entrepreneurship and its importance in economy. - 2.
+Understanding of different types of entrepreneurs and family business and career in entrepreneurship. - 3.
+Understand the process of idea generation and making business plan. - 4.
 Knowledge of entrepreneurial support system and financial incentives. - 5.
-Able to understand Entrepreneurship in India and the concept of CSR. - 6.
-Understand the concept of Industry and ancillarization and ancillary opportunities in different economic sectors.
+To understand Entrepreneurship in India and the concept of CSR. - 6.
+Understand ancillary oppoortunities in different economic sectors.

-Entrepreneurship - Definition of Entrepreneurship, Traits and qualities of an entrepreneur, Innovation and incubation, Relationship with the Economic Development, Barriers to Entrepreneurship (Factors affecting Growth of Entrepreneurship).
+Entrepreneurship - Definition of Entrepreneurship, Traits of an entrepreneur, Innovation and incubation, Relationship with the Economic Development, Barriers to Entrepreneurship (Factors affecting Growth of Entrepreneurship)

-Entrepreneurship Trends: Strategic Management and entrepreneurship, Forms Types of Entrepreneurship, Family Business, Career Planning, Choice of Entrepreneurship as a Career, Cases from Indian Industry.
+Entrepreneurship Trends: Strategic Management and entrepreneurship, Forms Types of Entrepreneurship, Family Business, Choice of Entrepreneurship as a Career, Cases from Indian Industry.

-Business Idea & Business Plan- Identifying & Developing Entrepreneurial Potential, Business Ideas Generation Process, and Evaluation of Business Idea. - Location decisions for Manufacturing, Retail and Services Business, Layout and Design Considerations, Build, Buy or Lease Decisions.
-The ED Cycle, Building the Business Plan, Venturing an Enterprise, venture capital investments.
+Business Idea & Business Plan-Identifying & Developing Entrepreneurial Potential, Business Ideas Generation Process, and Evaluation of Business Idea.
+The ED Cycle, Building the Business Plan, Venturing capital investments.

-Entrepreneurial Support Systems & financial incentives - Activities of SIDBI, EDI, NIESBUD, DIC, NABARD Government policy, Agency supporting entrepreneurial development Industrial estates.- Backward area benefits, Schemes for educated unemployed, Fiscal incentives, Procurement of industrial equipment, marketing support.
+Entrepreneurial Support Systems & financial incentives - Activities of SIDBI, EDI, NIESBUD, DIC, NABARD Government policy, Agency supporting entrepreneurial development Industrial estates.- Backward area benefits, Schemes for educated unemployed.

-Entrepreneurship in India - Entrepreneurship Development in India: Issues and Opportunities, Small-Scale Sector in India, the NGO Factor in EDP-INDIA, Corporate Social Responsibility (CSR): NGO's in India, Social Responsibility of Entrepreneurs, CSR.
+Entrepreneurship in India - MSMEs in India, the NGO Factor in EDP-INDIA, Corporate Social Responsibility (CSR) Opportunities in different Economic Sectors : Agro Industries, Logistics, BPO, Banking and Finance.